vshaweddy/ios-lambda-timeline/README.md

 ### Part 1 - Firebase Setup

 Though you have a base project, you will need to modify it.
+To begin, run `pod install` after navigating to the repo in terminal.
+Work out of the generated `.xcworkspace`

 1. Create a new Firebase project (or use an existing one).
 2. Change the project's bundle identifier to your own bundle identifier (e.g. `com.JohnSmith.LambdaTimeline`)